cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 RSABSSA-SHA384-PSSZERO-Deterministic SHOULD carefully analyze the security implications, taking into account the possibility of adversarially generated signer keys as described in
 {{message-entropy}}.
-When it is not clear whether an application requires deterministic or randomized signatures, applications SHOULD use one of the recommended variants with randomized message preparation.
+When it is not clear whether an application requires deterministic or randomized signatures, applications SHOULD use one of the variants with randomized message preparation.

 # Implementation and Usage Considerations